 Wiseman R., Mano-Zissi Dj., Stobi: A City of Ancient Macedonia.
 In: Journal of Field Archaeology, 3, 1976, p.
 269-302

-The Nearest Airports: Skopje, Macedonia (80 km) and Thessaloniki, Greece (160 km) - don't forget to check the low cost flight options!
+The nearest airports: Skopje, Macedonia (80 km) and Thessaloniki, Greece (160 km).
 If participants arrive at these airports, a transfer to Stobi may be arranged by request.
 Individual or group transfers' price may vary depending on both distance and number of passengers from 30 to 110 EUR.

 Meals: Three meals per day are covered by the admission fee.
 They usually take place (except the lunch packages during the excursions) at the site's dining room or outdoors next to it.
 Requests for vegetarian food are accepted.
 Specialized diets (vegan, kosher, gluten-free etc.) are difficult to maintain in this location.